Side Effects From Breast Cancer Chemotherapy and Radiation

 If you have breast cancer, call your nurse or doctor if you have:

 - A temperature greater than 100.4º F. If you have any fever or chills, notify your doctor immediately.
 If you are unable to contact your doctor, go to the emergency room.

 - If you notice new mouth sores, patches, a swollen tongue, or bleeding gums.

 - If you experience a dry, burning, scratchy, or "swollen" throat.

 - A cough that is new or persistent and produces mucus.

 - Changes in bladder function, including increased frequency or urgency to go; burning during urination; or blood in your urine

-- Changes in gastrointestinal function, including heart burn; nausea, vomiting, constipation, or diarrhea that lasts longer than two or three days; or blood in stools.
+- Changes in gastrointestinal function, including heart burn; nausea, vomiting, constipation, or diarrhea that is severe or lasts longer than two or three days; or blood in stools.